Entwhistle History, Family Crest & Coats of Arms

 Wardleworth in Lancashire was home to a branch of the family.
 "Foxholes, in the township, has long been the seat of the Entwistles, a distinguished Lancashire family, of whom was Sir Bertyne Entwistle, one of the heroes of Agincourt.
 The original mansion was built by Edmund Entwistle soon after the Reformation."

 Early History of the Entwhistle family

-Another 329 words (24 lines of text) covering the years 1550, 1582, 1574 and 1620 are included under the topic Early Entwhistle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Entwhistle research.
+Another 96 words (7 lines of text) covering the years 1550, 1582, 1574 and 1620 are included under the topic Early Entwhistle History in all our PDF Extended History products and printed products wherever possible.

 Entwhistle Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Entwhistle has been recorded under many different variations, including Entwistle, Entwisell, Entwissell, Entwhistle and many more.

 Early Notables of the Entwhistle family (pre 1700)